Checkmk/checkmk/doc/documentation/arch-comp-omd.rst

 * Each site has it's own operating system user (The *site user*)
 * Each site is located in it's dedicated *site directory*
 * Each site creates a ramdisk for temporary file processing
-* Each site hooks into the system wide apache configuration for HTTP access
+* Each site hooks into the system wide
+  :doc:`Apache configuration <arch-comp-apache>` for HTTP access
 * Each site has a dedicated crontab

 The integration with the OS configuration should be as lean as possible so that